reindexer

 cl12 -------------------> cl22

-In setup above there are 2 independant RAFT-clusters: cluster1(over ns1 and ns2) and cluster2(over ns1).
-Also one of the nodes of the first cluster replicating its data (ns2) asynchronously to one of the nodes of the second cluster.
+In setup above there are 2 independent RAFT-clusters: cluster1(over ns1 and ns2) and cluster2(over ns1).
+Also, one of the nodes of the first cluster replicating its data (ns2) asynchronously to one of the nodes of the second cluster.

 Take a notice: